 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical mystery is a paperback edition was published by Berkley Prime Crime on August 1, 1996 and has 230 pages.
+This historical mystery is a paperback edition that was published by Berkley Prime Crime on August 1, 1996 and has 230 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Murder Most Medieval: Noble Tales of Ignoble Demises, A Play of HeresyCoventry, Easter, plays, murder, spies, guilds, mercer, jealousy, Judas, theater, directing, acting, suicide, costumes, religious plays,

 Sixth in the Sister Frevisse medieval mystery series revolving around a nun who solves crimes.